MileHacker Logo

 • Always cover shoulders and knees.

 • Do not expect alcohol outside of resort islands.
-Alcohol is strictly prohibited on Malé and other local islands.
+Alcohol is strictly prohibited on Malé and more local islands.
 Do not bring it with you.

-• Insufficient protection from intense sun.
+• Insufficient protection from powerful sunlight.
 Use high-SPF Sunscreen, wear hats, and sunglasses.
 Maintain hydration.

 • Missing out on authentic local food by exclusively dining in hotel restaurants.
 Explore local "hotas" for diverse culinary experiences.